| Type: | Package |

 Description

-Calculation of density function, cumulative distribution function, equicoordinate quantile function and survival function, and random numbers generation for Mardia's multivariate Pareto Type I distribution with a scalar parameter parm1
+Calculation of density function, cumulative distribution function, equicoordinate quantile function and survival function, and random numbers generation for Mardia's multivariate Pareto Type I distribution with a scalar parameter parm1 and a vector of parameters parm2.

 Usage